chetnashah/webconcepts/UnixTools/sed.md

 sed SCRIPT INPUTFILE...
 ```

+the script (or command) is also referred to as pattern regex, e.g.`s/a/b/g`

 If you do not specify INPUTFILE, or if INPUTFILE is -, sed filters the contents of the standard input.

 ## Where does sed output?